 The Arthur R. Marshall Loxahatchee National Wildlife Refuge in Boynton Beach is a 147,392-acre wildlife sanctuary that is the most northern remnant of the historic Everglades wetland ecosystem.
-It’s home to the American alligator and the critically endangered Everglade snail kite, as well as 257 species of birds.
-You can find out what birds have been seen recently using an eBird Trail Tracker.
+It’s home to wildlife that includes the American alligator and the critically endangered Everglade snail kite, as well as 257 species of birds.
 The refuge includes a 12-mile bike trail along the levee and a 5 ½ -mile paddling trail.

 Mounts Botanical Garden

 Mounts Botanical Garden is a 14-acre living plant museum hidden behind Palm Beach International Airport, with 25 garden areas, including a three-foot-high shrub maze for children, a butterfly garden, tropical forest and edible landscape.
 A vintage thrift shop sells used gardening tools, benches, flower pots and bird feeders during spring and fall plant sales.

 Manatee Lagoon, a free Florida Power & Light eco-discovery center in Riviera Beach, opened in 2016 after FPL modernized its natural gas plant.
 The lagoon here is a haven for threatened Florida manatees, which gather in the warm-water outflows.
 The center has a dedicated area for viewing manatees up close, hands-on exhibits, Lake Worth Lagoon tours, free adult and kids yoga classes and environmental lectures.
 Peak manatee season runs from November through March.